fruchtose/muxamp/README.md

 Unit and integration tests can be found in `./tests` and are run using [`mocha`](https://github.com/visionmedia/mocha).
 To run these tests, execute `make test`.

 Acceptance tests for the browser are found in `./publictest`.
-To run these tests, run `NODE_ENV=test npm start`, then open your browser and visit `http://localhost/<Muxamp port>`.
+To run these tests, run `NODE_ENV=test npm start`, then open your browser and visit `http://localhost/<Muxamp port>?test` (e.g. `http://localhost:3000?test`).
 A better way of running acceptance tests is currently being explored through PhantomJS.

 ## Server Libraries Used